mt528/Project-Project-Repo/README.md

 I have finished making the main menu code.
 It just needs testing to make sure it works formally (i mean it needs to be tested through a proper test plan).
 The test plan needs to be created still.
 This also needs to be tested that it works with the previous function properly as well. - Matt 01/03/2021

+I have made most of the Hiragana function that splits off into 5 lessons.
+Still working on the lessons and how the main loop within the tests of those lessons will work.
+I have a design but getting it to work within code is currently my issue. - Matt 04/03/2021